 Hidden amidst the bustling energy of Bali’s southern coast lies one of the island’s most intriguing and Instagram-famous attractions, the Abandoned Plane Kuta Bali.
 It’s not just a random wreckage; it’s a surreal sight, a full-sized Boeing aeroplane mysteriously stranded near Kuta’s busy Sunset Road.
 Over the years, this offbeat spot has captured the imagination of travellers, photographers, and thrill-seekers alike.

-Located near Sunset Road, one of the busiest streets in Kuta, the Abandoned Plane Kuta Bali is a large Boeing 737 shell that occupies a privately owned car park.
-This plane is not in an airport or even in a hangar, like most aircraft graveyards, but is next to a petrol station, with limestone cliffs, giving a very surreal, stark appearance.
+Located near Sunset Road, one of the busiest streets in Kuta, the Abandoned Plane Kuta Bali is a Boeing 737-200 shell in a private lot next to a petrol station.
+This plane is not in an airport or even in a hangar, like most aircraft graveyards, but next to a Pertamina petrol station off Sunset Road—no cliffs, pure urban surrealism.

-No one is sure how the aeroplane got there, but that fact is yet another mystery that makes it even more fascinating.
+No one is sure how the airplane got there, but that fact is yet another mystery that makes it even more fascinating.
 There is a view that it was to be converted into a special restaurant or tourist destination, as others believe it was abandoned due to a lack of finances by an investor.
-In any case, the Abandoned Plane in Kuta is now one of the most photographed hidden attractions in Bali.
+In any case, the abandoned plane in Kuta is now one of the most photographed hidden attractions in Bali.

 Fun Fact: It is not the only aircraft that is abandoned in Bali!
 Others are within the area of Pandawa Beach and Nyang Nyang, although the Abandoned Plane Kuta Bali is the closest one, just a few minutes away from Kuta Beach and Seminyak.